alexeygrigorev/workshops/agents-mcp/README.md

 We will

 - look into function calling - the thing that distinguishes agents from Q&A bots
-- implement a deep research agent that
-- ...
 - use OpenAI Agents SDK and PydanticAI
 - wrap it into an MCP server
 - add this server to our Agent